-How Drukwerkdeal Used A/B Testing To Get A 6% Increase In Purchases
+How Drukwerkdeal Used A/B Testing To Get An Increase In Purchases

 Drukwerkdeal is an online printing shop based out of Netherlands.
 Its photo printing services include printing on clothing, corporate gifts, cutlery, and Christmas-themed gifts such as cards, posters, and calendars.